kshlsa/fortress/docs/users/wallets/keplr.md

 ## Connect Keplr to Mainnet

-Once you are signed in to the Keplr extension, you can connect the wallet with the Torque network.
-The Torque mainnet network is already built into Keplr; look for the `Torque (beta)` network.
+Once you are signed in to the Keplr extension, you can connect the wallet with the Fortress network.
+The Fortress mainnet network is already built into Keplr; look for the `Fortress (beta)` network.